The Wheatsheaf Backpack crochet pattern is easily worked with basic and shell stitches to create a modern and fun accessory!

 • Shell = Work 5 Dc into the same space.

-• Backpack is worked in two parts: Bag (joined rounds), Drawstrings (rows).
-Bag loop is optional.
+• This backpack is worked in two parts: Bag (joined rounds), Drawstrings (rows).
+The Bag Loop is optional.

-• Drawstring is customized in length, based on personal measurements (see pattern instructions).
+• The drawstring can be customized in length, based on personal measurements (see pattern instructions).

 • A video tutorial is available for each part of this pattern – enjoy!